victoriamorris/CatBridge/README.md

 Config files are also text files, but may have the file extension .cfg for convenience.

 #### Help
-For any script, use the option --help to display help text.
+For any script, use the option --help, or run the script without arguments/options, to display help text.

 #### Logs and debugging
 Logs will be written to catbridge.log within the working directory.